 John Major was encouraged to embrace internet

-UK prime minister Major was urged to connect a hesitant Downing Street to the 25 years ago to keep up with the “modern way with communications” being embraced by Bill Clinton’s White House and, aides feared, opposition leader Tony Blair.
+UK prime minister John was urged to connect a hesitant Downing Street to the 25 years ago to keep up with the “modern way with communications” being embraced by Bill Clinton’s White House and, aides feared, opposition leader Tony Blair.

 “Various MPs who are computer-literate have made the point to me that it would be advantageous for Number 10 to be seen to be up with developments in this area,” wrote Damian Green, former cabinet minister and then on the Downing Street policy unit, in a memo headed “Internet” in August 1994.